 - For any modification of total import on the northern Italian border, the modification of balance shall be shared among TSOs according to splitting factors. - Exchanges through some particular lines are kept constant and equal to predetermined values given by the TSOs.
-Are considered as particular lines the following: - Lines not represented in the grid model, whose flows are conventionally considered as fixed; - $\circ$ Those of the Merchant lines which are operated at a fixed flow during real time for operational reasons. - When during the calculation a GSK is exhausted (cannot provide additional shift), then a load redistribution is allowed to continue the calculation (based on the load of the related country). - For all types of GSK except MERIT ORDER, in case, some generating nodes are reaching their maximum or the minimum limitations, this node is set to $P{max}$ or $P{min}$ .
+Are considered as particular lines the following: - Lines not represented in the grid model, whose flows are conventionally considered as fixed; - Those of the Merchant lines which are operated at a fixed flow during real time for operational reasons. - When during the calculation a GSK is exhausted (cannot provide additional shift), then a load redistribution is allowed to continue the calculation (based on the load of the related country), except for the Italian GSK.
+In case the Italian GSK is exhausted, then the calculation automatically stops, even if there is no security issue. - For all types of GSK except MERIT ORDER, in case, some generating nodes are reaching their maximum or the minimum limitations, this node is set to Pmax or Pmin.
 The rest of the power to be shifted in the CGM should be distributed to the other nodes being contained in the GSK files, without taking into account the node which is at the saturation.